Mount Vernon, Indiana: Public library

 The Alexandrian Public Library serves the residents of Mount Vernon, Indiana, as well as Black, Lynn, Marrs, Point, and Robinson townships (approximately 21,000 residents).

 The Main Library, built in 1986, is located at 115 West Fifth Street.
 It has more than 100,000 items, a dozen public computers, and free Wi-Fi.
 In addition, a bookmobile operates to serve the area schools and outlying areas of the county.

 A monthly book discussion group for adults, numerous storytimes, a Summer Reading Program, targeted programming for youth, young adult and adults are all offered free of charge to the public on a regular basis.

-The Alexandrian Public Library has a varied and popular collection of local history resources and family history files in the "Indiana Room" of the Main Library.
-Microfilmed newspapers, contributed family documents, resources from the Posey County Historical Society, and more are available for genealogists and researchers.
+The Alexandrian Public Library has a collection of local history resources and family history files in the "Indiana Room" of the Main Library.
+Microfilmed newspapers, contributed family documents, resources from the Posey County Historical Society, and more are available.

 Meeting rooms are available for use by the public at the library.
 Non-profit groups may use the rooms free of charge, and for-profit groups are charged $5/hour.

 The Alexandrian Public Library is open 9am-8pm Monday through Thursday, 9am-5pm on Friday and Saturday, and 1pm-5pm on Sunday.